SEMOSS/community/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug to help improve the platform
-title: "[BUG]"
+title: ""
 labels: ''
 assignees: ''
+type: bug

 ---